Emergency Dentist — Parsippany, NJ

 A dental emergency can take anyone by surprise.
-While caring for your teeth with regular hygiene and trips to the dentist can help you avoid a toothache or other oral health problems, you simply can’t plan for a dental injury like a knocked out or broken tooth.
+While caring for your teeth with regular hygiene and trips to the dentist can help you avoid a toothache or other oral health problems, you simply can’t plan for a dental injury like a knocked-out or broken tooth.
 If you or someone you are close to experiences a dental emergency, you will need to find a professional who can help by providing you with fast, pain-relieving treatment.
 Fortunately, the team at Rauchberg Dental Group provides high-quality emergency dentistry for Parsippany, NJ families.
 Keep reading to find out more about how their attention can help rescue your smile when you need it most!

-How to Handle a Dental Emergency
+What to Do in a Dental Emergency

 Many patients delay getting the emergency treatment they need because they are unsure if what they are experiencing counts as a “real emergency.”
-Give our dental office a call, and we can provide guidance for your situation and schedule an appointment for you as soon as possible.
+We cannot stress enough the importance of giving us a call even if you aren’t sure you’re dealing with one.
 Getting professional care could mean the difference in saving the tooth or not.
 If you experience any of the following emergencies below, don’t wait to get in touch.
 In the meantime, consider our helpful tips on what to do before you arrive.

 How to Prevent Dental Emergencies